-- Combine Teriyaki Sauce ingredients in a bowl or Ziploc bag.
+- Combine the teriyaki sauce ingredients in a medium bowl or Ziploc bag.

-- Add chicken and marinate for 2-3 hours.
+- Add the chicken into the bowl and marinate for at least 2-3 hours in the refrigerator.

-- When skin side is nicely browned, flip the chicken (now skin side is up).
-Then add sake and cook covered for 8-10 minutes.
+- When skin side is nicely browned, flip the chicken and add sake.
+Quickly cover the pan and cook over medium heat for 8-10 minutes.

-- Then remove the chicken to a plate and clean the skillet.
+- Remove the chicken to a plate and wipe off excess grease from the pan.

-- Heat a little bit of oil and put the chicken back to the skillet, skin side down first to make the skin crispy.
+- Heat the oil and put the chicken back in the pan, skin side down, and cook until the skin becomes crispy.

-- Then flip again (now skin side is up) and pour the Teriyaki Sauce.
-Cook until the sauce is reduced a bit.
-Use spoon to pour on top of chicken a couple of times while you are cooking.
+- Flip the chicken and pour the reserved sauce and cook until the sauce is reduced.
+Use a spoon to pour the sauce on top of the chicken while cooking.

-- Serve the chicken and pour sauce on top.
+- Transfer the chicken to a plate and drizzle the remaining sauce on top.